Blepharoplasty Upper & Lower Eye Lift

 A blepharoplasty of the upper eyelids, or upper eye lid surgery, is a surgical procedure that makes the eyes look bigger or creates a more open eye look by removing excess skin or fat from the upper eyelids.
 With age, the muscles supporting the eye lids weaken, making your eye lids droop, resulting in a hooded eyes appearance.
 Droopy eyelids or eyelid ptosis can also be present from birth, this is called congenital ptosis.The procedure is popular because it helps your eyes appear less droopy and more alert.

-A blepharoplasty of the lower eyelids, commonly known as under eye bag removal, can help reduce or remove bagginess from under the eyes.
+A blepharoplasty of the lower eyelids, commonly known as under eye bag removal, can help reduce or remove bagginess or excess fat from under the eyes.
 The main causes of lower eye fatty deposits can be ageing, weight gain, loss of skin elasticity, and the weakening of supporting tissue.
 It can also be due to medical conditions.
 By removing the fatty deposits, eye bag removal surgery can also help reduce dark circles under the eyes.

 Get In Touch

-View all eye surgery videos
+View all eyelid surgery videos

 Blepharoplasty upper lid lift and eye bag removal Before & After Images